tchayen/markdown-links/README.md

 ## Examples

-Here are some examples to better explain the above.
+The extension provides some examples to better explain the concepts above.

 ### Basic file